An enjoyable, relatively level trek through an attractive forest using the lower section of the Blue Mountain Loop that circuits Stokes State Forest.

 Stone structure at the edge of the pond.
 The pond is behind this and shown in the photo after.

-After recent heavy rain this area had a section of nearly ankle deep water.
+In 2024 this spot was dry, but after recent heavy rain in 2022 this area had a section of nearly ankle deep water.
 We did a little hiker dance from one large tuft of grass to another but were only moderately successful.
 Pass some large trees near the pond.

 Continue following Blue Mtn (BLUE DOT on WHT) on another easy rock hop over a stream.
 The rocks should be large enough to be above any stream flow.